benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 ---
 Description: When in doubt, clear the cache.
 In this article, we’ll review all the manual ways to clear every cache Laravel uses.
 Published At: 2022-09-10
-Modified At: 2022-09-19
+Modified At: 2022-09-25
 ---

-# 7 Laravel Artisan cache commands explained
+# 7 Laravel Artisan commands to clear the cache

-## How to manually clear the cache in Laravel?
+## How to manually clear every cache in Laravel?

-**To manually clear the cache in Laravel, use the `php artisan optimize:clear` command.**
+**To manually clear EVERY cache in Laravel, use the `php artisan optimize:clear` command.**

+This command will remove the following caches:
+- Config
+- Compiled classes cache
+- Events
+- General Cache
+- Routes
+- Views

 It might be overkill, though, because it clears every existing cache Laravel uses.
 Let's see how to do it in a more granular way.